-We published an Equality and Diversity Annual Report 2019-20 which set out how we have met our legal obligations and improved outcomes for our communities.
+We published an Equality, Diversity and Inclusion Annual Report 2020-21 which set out how we have met our legal obligations and improved outcomes for our communities.

-5. The risks we face in Merseyside
+The risks we face in Merseyside

-The Fire and Rescue Services Act 2004 requires every fire and rescue authority to produce an Integrated Risk Management Plan to identify foreseeable risks and develop services to respond to those risks and help

-Supplement 2019/21 meet these obligations.
+The Fire and Rescue Services Act 2004 requires every fire and rescue authority to produce an Integrated Risk Management Plan to identify foreseeable risks and develop services to respond to those risks and help prevent incidents occurring.
+The Authority's IRMP Supplement 2019/21 and Integrated Risk Management Plan 2021-24 meet these obligations.
 The Civil Contingencies Act 2004 also places a legal duty on local emergency responders to carry out assessments on the risks to their area and publish them.
 The Merseyside Community Risk Register identifies the areas of potential risk to the population and infrastructure of Merseyside and the nature of that risk.
 The likelihood of an event occurring has been assessed using historical evidence and projected occurrence data relating to the risk occurring over a five-year period at the magnitude reflected within the outcome description.
 The potential impact of such an emergency has been assessed with regard to health, social, economic and environmental effects in accordance with national guidance.